 That year—the year after I quit my day job and before I left Toronto for good—was the most isolated time of my life.
 It was also a time of rapid growth.

 All I did, all day, was work on myself.
 What else was there to do?
-I would work on myself and use the energy I created to help people.
+I would work on myself and used the energy I created to help people and grow my business.